Deadlifts and squats are effective exercises for gaining lower body strength.

 - As you’re gripping the bar, press your feet flat into the floor and sink your hips back.

 - Keeping a flat back, push your hips forward into a standing position.
-Finish standing with your legs straight, shoulders back, and knees almost locked out.
-The bar should be held with straight arms slightly lower than hip height.
+Finish standing with your legs straight, shoulders back, and knees almost locked out, holding the bar with straight arms at slightly lower than hip height.

-- Return to starting position by keeping your back straight, pushing your hips back, bending your knees, and squatting down until the bar is on the ground.
+- Return to the starting position by keeping your back straight, pushing your hips back, bending your knees, and squatting down until the bar is on the floor.

 - Repeat the exercise.
 Aim for 1–6 reps per set, depending on the amount of weight you’re lifting.
 Perform 3–5 sets.